Sloshing, Steklov and corners: Asymptotics of Steklov eigenvalues for curvilinear polygons: Introduction

 \subsection{Acknowledgements}

-The authors are grateful to P. Kurasov for pointing out that the notions introduced in subsections \ref{sec:verttran} and \ref{sec:quasi} can be interpreted in the language of quantum graphs \cite{Kurpriv}.
-We are thankful as well to M. Costabel for helpful advice regarding the results presented in section 8.
+The authors are grateful to P. Kurasov for pointing out that the notions introduced in subsections \ref{sec:verttran} and \ref{sec:quasi} can be interpreted in the language of quantum graphs.
+We are thankful as well to M. Costabel for helpful advice regarding the results presented in Section \ref{sec:layer}.
 We would also like to thank G. Berkolaiko, J. Bolte, A. Girouard, Y. Kannai, P. Kuchment, K.-M. Perfekt, and U. Smilansky for useful discussions, as well as J. Lagac\'e for comments on the preliminary version of the paper.

-Parts of this project were completed while the authors (in various combinations) attended workshops at Casa Matem\'atica Oaxaca (\emph{Dirichlet-to-Neumann maps: spectral theory, inverse problems and applications}, May--June, 2016), the American Institute of Mathematics (\emph{Steklov eigenproblems}, April--May 2018), and at the Banff International Research Station (\emph{Spectral geometry: theory, numerical analysis and applications}, July 2018), as well as a research program (\emph{Spectral methods in mathematical physics}, January--February 2019) at the Mittag-Leffler Institute.
+We are grateful to the anonymous referees for their careful reading of the manuscript and numerous valuable suggestions.
+Parts of this project were completed while the authors (in various combinations) attended workshops at Casa Matem\'atica Oaxaca (\emph{Dirichlet-to-Neumann maps: spectral theory, inverse problems and applications}, May--June, 2016), at the American Institute of Mathematics (\emph{Steklov eigenproblems}, April--May 2018), and at the Banff International Research Station (\emph{Spectral geometry: theory, numerical analysis and applications}, July 2018), as well as a research program (\emph{Spectral methods in mathematical physics}, January--February 2019) at the Institut Mittag-Leffler.
 Parts of this work were done when ML and LP were visiting the Weizmann Institute of Science, and ML, LP and DS were visiting the Centre de recherches math\'{e}matiques, Montreal.
 We are grateful to all these institutions for their hospitality.

 The research of LP was partially supported by EPSRC grants EP/J016829/1 and EP/P024793/1.
 The research of IP was partially supported by NSERC, the Canada Research Chairs program and the Weston Visiting Professorship program at the Weizmann Institute of Science.
 The research of DS was partially supported by a Faculty Summer Research Grant from DePaul University.